-For nearly two decades, Natascha Wille has been driven to provide caregivers with information to better understand and care for their cats, and to provide products to ease the commitment of feeding a home-made or raw meat diet.
+For two decades, Natascha Wille has been driven to provide caregivers with information to better understand and care for their cats, and to provide products to ease the commitment of feeding a home-made or raw meat diet.
 In the search for optimal care for feline companions she turned to analyzing the lives and needs of small cats in the wild, leaving more conventional care methods aside.

 Born in Germany, Natascha conducts her continuous studies of small felines, with the help of her own group of cats, from her home on Salt Spring Island in British Columbia, Canada, where she also operates Three Gables Farm – a working farm promoting small-scale farming and heritage livestock breeds.
 A diploma in design and photography enables her to capture her chosen field with vivid imagery, and a solution driven mind and creativity foster the creation of products made for True Carnivores, to better meet the needs of people and felines alike.